F5Networks/f5-aws-cloudformation-v2/examples/modules/telemetry/README.md

 ## Introduction

-This Cloudformation template creates Telemetry module intended to setup infrastructure (i.e. CloudWatch) to enable Remote Logging
+This CloudFormation template creates a Telemetry module intended to setup infrastructure (i.e. CloudWatch) to enable Remote Logging.

 ## Prerequisites